tlswg/tls13-spec/draft-ietf-tls-tls13.md

 parameters without knowledge of one another's code.

-3. Extensibility: TLS seeks to provide a framework into which new public key and bulk encryption methods can be incorporated as necessary.
+3. Extensibility: TLS seeks to provide a framework into which new public key and record protection methods can be incorporated as necessary.
 This will also accomplish two sub-goals\: preventing the need to create a new protocol (and risking the introduction of possible new weaknesses) and avoiding the need to implement an entire new security library.